AmeriCommerce/rest-api/webhooks.md

    * `"Error"` - Display an error message to the user.
    * `"Fallback"` - Call an alternate URL as indicated by the `fallback_url` field.
  * `store_id` - The ID of the store that this webhook applies to, only events on this store will be triggered.
- * `cache_length` - How long the response to this webhook request will be cached by the AmeriCommerce servers, options are:
+ * `cache_length` - How long the response to this webhook request will be cached by the Spark Pay Online Store servers, options are:
    * `"Short"` - 5 minutes
    * `"Long"` - 30 minutes
    * `"NoCache"` - Do not cache the response.